 Navigation Menu Tab

-Press the MENU key twice to access the Main Menu, then press the RIGHT Cursor key to select the Navigation tab.
+Press the MENU key twice to access the Main Menu, then press the RIGHT Cursor key until the Navigation tab is selected.

 NOTE: Menu options will vary depending on system settings, such as whether you are currently navigating.